 Brian O. Hemphill, Ph.D., Radford University’s seventh president effective July 1, 2016, is an unwavering champion for positive change and a true advocate of shared governance.
 With strong support from students, faculty, staff, alumni, friends, the local communities, including the New River Valley and the Roanoke Valley, and the Commonwealth of Virginia, President Hemphill is leading the Highlander family with a steadfast commitment to excellence, accountability, transparency and student-centeredness.

 A devoted public servant and steward of Radford University, President Hemphill proudly serves on a variety of boards, commissions and committees.
-He faithfully represents Radford University on the national scale with active involvement in the American Association of State Colleges and Universities (AASCU), including the Committee on Policies and Purpose, and the Association of Public and Land-grant Universities (APLU).
+He faithfully represents Radford University on the national scale with active involvement in the American Association of State Colleges and Universities (AASCU), including the Executive Committee and the Board of Directors, and the National Collegiate Athletic Association Presidential Forum.